Chandramouli-at/FullStack-Task-1/README.md

 3. Start the MySQL Server
 4. Start the MongoDB Server(No need, if MongoDB Cloud is used).
 5. Ensure that you have the **.env** file.
 6. Ensure that you run `composer install` once.
 (No need to install every time.
-Install only at the first time)
+Install only the first time)

 **Start PHP Server**
 1. If you are using **XAMPP**, start the PHP server in the XAMPP.